Travel.State.Gov > International Travel > Country Information > Ukraine International Travel Information

 Faith-Based Travelers: See the Department of State’s International Religious Freedom Report and the following webpages for details

-LGBTI Travelers: Discrimination on the basis of sexual orientation and gender identity is a problem in Ukraine, as LGBT individuals have been the target of harassment, threats, and acts of violence.
-For more detailed information about LGBT rights in Ukraine, you may review the State Department’s Country Reports on Human Right Practices for 2016.
-For further information on LGBT travel, please read our Information for LGBT Travelers page.
+LGBTI Travelers: Discrimination on the basis of sexual orientation and gender identity is a problem in Ukraine, as LGBTI individuals have been the target of harassment, threats, and acts of violence.
+For more detailed information about LGBTI rights in Ukraine, you may review the State Department’s Country Reports on Human Rights Practices for 2017.
+For further information on LGBTI travel, please read our Information for LGBT Travelers page.

 Women Travelers: See our travel tips for women travelers.